-- Radioactive material: such as that contained in pharmaceutical products with radioactive isotopes
+- Radioactive material, including some pharmaceutical products with radioactive isotopes.

-- Other dangerous goods as indicated by IATA Regulation.
+- Other dangerous materials considered by IATA Regulation.